Knowledge graphSettings

 What this is about: balancing across regions and data centers, not just across instances inside one cluster.

 Why we should care: local LB does not solve global latency or regional outages.
-Without GSLB, users may be routed to distant or degraded regions.
+Without GSLB, users may still be routed to a distant or already degraded region.

-Best-fit scenarios: multi-region products, global B2C traffic, strict RTO/RPO requirements, regional compliance constraints, and active DR posture.
+Best-fit scenarios: multi-region products, global B2C traffic, strict RTO/RPO requirements, regional compliance constraints, and active disaster recovery.

 DNS-based GSLB